The date of implementation of the PPK and the commencement of contributions to the PPK depend on the size of the company.

 Important note!
-Business groups shall launch PPK in all Group companies before the deadline provided for in the Act for the employer from the Group with the highest number of employees.
+Business groups can launch PPK in all Group companies with the deadline provided in the Act for the employer from the Group with the highest number of employees.

-The deadline indicated in the table above are based on the information published at
+The deadlines indicated in the table above are based on the information published at

 Contributions to PPK (by both employer and employee) are calculated on the basis of the salary* of the employee.
-The amount of the basic and additional contribution will be the following:
+The amount of the basic and additional contribution constitutes the following: